-If you, or a family member, have been injured in a slip and fall accident and you think that it was not your fault, you should talk to an experienced accident lawyer as soon as possible.
+If you, or a family member, have been injured in a slip and fall accident and you think that it was not your fault, you should talk to an experienced slip and fall accident lawyer as soon as possible.

 Proving liability can be a difficult and lengthy process.

 - Find evidence that can back up your claim, including requesting witness statements as well as statements from the defendant(s)

 - Calculate a fair and accurate amount for the personal injury claim

 - Negotiate on your behalf with the defendant’s insurer